 We are all afraid of something, probably lots of things.
 But some of them are not serving us any longer and in order to become more, we have to focus elsewhere.
 You may never be completely without fear.
 Is that ok?
 I believe so.
 I put my cape down some time ago and I have no intention of picking it back up.
 But I will also suggest this… I believe Wonder Woman had fears.
 So did Batgirl and the Bionic Woman.
 But they silenced fear and showed up anyway.

 How did they do that and more importantly, how can you?

 Listening to fears will damage your self esteem.
 Sometimes we can walk away from the fears, but when they are in our own heads, we have to confront them, even punch them in the throat, to get them under control.

 Are you picking up what I’m laying down?
 Let me know in the comment box below.
-And tell your friends to subscribe to the Your Confident Self Podcast on iTunes.
+And tell your friends to subscribe to the Your Confident Self Podcast on Apple Podcasts.